 Sometimes people think that landscaping a small yard won’t be worth the investment because they see the spatial limitations as an impossible obstacle.
 They fear they won’t be able to do anything meaningful with a small or oddly shaped lot.
-In this article, we’re going to present two example small yard landscaping projects that will put those notions to rest.
+In this article, we’re going to present two examples of small yard landscaping projects that will put those notions to rest.

-The two examples chosen for this article feature large new construction homes that replaced out-of-date, less desirable houses on standard sized lots in desirable neighborhoods.
+The two examples chosen for this article feature large new construction homes that replaced out-of-date, less desirable houses on standard-sized lots in desirable neighborhoods.
 Both have well-proportioned front yards.
 The backyards, however, are limited due to the expansive footprint of the new house.

 We’ll explore the creative challenges and opportunities presented by smallish or odd shaped backyards left over after an infill house replaces an older one on the same lot.